cloudfoundry/docs-dev-guide/installcf/cf.html.md

 ## <a id='usage'></a>Command Usage and Qualifiers ##

-cf commands allow you to view, and in some cases create and modify, information related to Cloud Foundry applications, services, organisations, spaces, domains, and so on.
-Preface each command with `cf`, for example:
+cf commands allow you to view, and in some cases create and modify, information related to Cloud Foundry applications, services, organizations, spaces, domains, etc.
+Preface each command with `cf`.
+For example, for the `push` command, use:

 <pre class="terminal">
 $ cf push my-new-app
 </pre>

-Most commands have qualifiers that you can use to tailor command behavior or supply required argument values.
-If you do not supply a required argument value at the command line, cf presents a dialog that prompts for required data.
+Most commands have qualifiers you can use to tailor command behavior or supply required argument values.
+If you do not supply a required argument value at the command line, cf presents a dialog that prompts for the required data.
 If you use cf commands in a non-interactive script, you must specify required arguments as part of the command.
 Command qualifiers can be specified in any order.

 This page documents the optional and required qualifiers for each cf command.
 You can display similar information in the console by entering `cf help [command]`, or by appending `-h` or `--help` to the end of a command.

 **Global Command Qualifiers**